Article

 The Competing Values Framework Diagram

-The Competing Values Framework identifies two categories of competing values:
+The Competing Values Framework model identifies two categories of competing values:

 1. Flexibility & discretion vs. stability & control